-- 1. Sick Leave: An employee who retires with Dane County shall receive a Benefit for the number of hours of unused accumulated sick leave held by the retiring employee on his or her date of retirement, based on the following formula: Total hours of accumulated sick leave to a maximum of 2,3001900 x regular hourly rate of pay or Conversion rate at time of retirement. - 2.
+- Sick Leave: An employee who retires with Dane County shall receive a Benefit for the number of hours of unused accumulated sick leave held by the retiring employee on his or her date of retirement, based on the following formula: Total hours of accumulated sick leave to a maximum of 2,3001990 x regular hourly rate of pay at time of retirement. - 2.
 Vacation: Total hours of earned vacation leave x regular rate of pay including longevity pay at time of retirement.